- Strong V-6 power

 We'd also opt for the movable, and removable, "super console" that's on the Dodge's options list.
 It adds many cubic inches of covered space between the seats--it's a virtual Tupperware for music players, spare change, even the odd French fry gone rogue.
 On a meta level, it's a box within a box.
 What's not to love about that?

-The Dodge Grand Caravan receives excellent crash ratings from both agencies, despite not being quite as safe as some of its alternatives.
+The Dodge Grand Caravan receives good crash ratings from both national testing agencies, although it's still outdone by some of its contemporaries.

 Standard equipment includes the mandatory dual front airbags and stability control; the Caravan's curtain airbags extend protection to all three rows of seats.
 The stability control system now includes trailer sway control, which applies anti-lock braking to selected wheels to correct against motions induced by towed vehicles.

 The most affordable Grand Caravan is the "American Value Package" (AVP), priced from right around $20,000, with power mirrors, locks, and front windows; air conditioning; cruise control; a removable second-row bench seat; fold-away third-row seating; and keyless entry.
-At that price, it's less expensive than virtually every seven-seat crossover on the market, and it's more affordable than more than a handful of the five-passenger SUVs out there, too.
+At that price, the eight-seater is less expensive than virtually every seven-seat crossover on the market, and it's more affordable than more than a handful of the five-passenger SUVs out there, too.
 Options include Stow 'N Go seats for the second row, satellite radio, and the Uconnect Handsfree group, which bundles satellite radio with Bluetooth audio, voice control, an auto-dimming rearview mirror, and leather for the steering wheel and shift knob.

-It sounds utilitarian, but think twice about ordering the new Stow 'N Place roof rails.
+It sounds utilitarian, but think twice about ordering the Stow 'N Place roof rail system.
 It's possible, with all this interior room, that all of your stuff will fit inside the Grand Caravan.
 Rooftop storage bins cut into the coefficient of drag anyway, right?

 The end result?
-The Environmental Protection Agency (EPA) rates the 2014 Grand Caravan at 17 miles per gallon city, 25 miles per gallon highway.
-That's on par with the numbers generated by the Sienna, which loses its four-cylinder option for the 2014 model year, and for base versions of the Odyssey.
-The Honda minivan leads the pack, with a six-speed automatic and gas mileage of up to 28 mpg highway.
+The Environmental Protection Agency (EPA) rates the 2015 Grand Caravan at 17 miles per gallon city, 25 miles per gallon highway.
+That's on par with the numbers generated by the Sienna, which lost its four-cylinder option for the 2014 model year.
+The Honda minivan leads the pack, with a six-speed automatic and gas mileage of 28 mpg highway.